MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 There are currently a couple of methods for converting VMWare VMs to Hyper-V:

 - **Convert Virtual Machine Wizard**: In the VMM console you can use this wizard.
 This method has a number of limitations:
-- Support for vSphere (ESXi) 4.1, 5.0, 5.1, 5.5, 6.0
+    - See [system requirements](system-requirements.md) for supported version of vSphere (ESXi).
     - You can't convert VMware workstations
     - You can't convert VMs with virtual hard disks connected to an IDE bus
     - Online conversions aren't supported.
 You need to power off the VMware VMs.
     - Anti-virus apps must be supported.
     - VMware tools must be uninstalled from the guest operating system of the VM.
 - [Microsoft Virtual Machine Converter](https://technet.microsoft.com/library/dn873998.aspx): This standalone tool converts VMware VMs to Hyper-V hosts or Azure VMs.
 It also converts physical machines and disks to Hyper-V hosts.
 IMPORTANT: This tool is in the process of retirement.
 It won't be available after June 3, 2017.
-[Learn more](https://blogs.technet.microsoft.com/scvmm/2016/06/04/important-update-regarding-microsoft-virtual-machine-converter-mvmc/)
+[Learn more](https://blogs.technet.microsoft.com/scvmm/2016/06/04/important-update-regarding-microsoft-virtual-machine-converter-mvmc/).

 ::: moniker range="sc-vmm-2016"